 You’re more at risk of serious eye damage because of your diabetes.
 High blood sugar levels damage the blood vessels that help the eye work properly.
 But while diabetes is a leading cause of preventable sight loss – you can prevent it.

-You’ll be invited to an eye screening appointment every year.
-Screening helps your healthcare team spot any problems early and treat them in time.
+An eye screening appointment is different to a normal eye test.
+A photo is taken of the back of your eyes to see if there are any changes.
+Screening helps your healthcare team spot any sight problems early and treat them in time.
 Never skip an appointment – you could develop a serious problem like diabetic retinopathy and spotting it early can prevent you losing your sight.

 But it’s not only about eye screening.
 Are you checking your eyes between appointments?
 Did you know that even slightly high blood sugar levels affect how healthy your eyes stay?